 For lots of flowers throughout the entire summer, the pick of the bunch is digitalis ‘Dalmatian Mixed’.
 ‘Dalmatian’ sends up flower spikes in peach, purple and pink, producing plenty of secondary blooms once the main spike has faded.
 This impressively quick-to-flower variety can also be grown as an annual, ideal for summer bedding schemes.

-Michael Perry, New Product Development Manager said, “In the UK, we can sometimes get caught in a bit of a bedding ‘rut’, habitually planting up lack lustre marigolds which don’t really ever give us the display we hope for.
-By thinking differently about what we plant, we can create easier-to-care for, longer-lasting, more robust bedding displays.”
+Michael Perry, former T&M product development manager says, “In the UK, we sometimes get caught in a bit of a bedding ‘rut’, habitually planting up lacklustre marigolds which don’t really ever give us the display we hope for.
+But by thinking differently about what we plant, we can create easier-to-care for, longer-lasting, more robust bedding displays”.